flouk19/azap/README.md

 1. Check out this repository
 2. Learn or know [meteor](https://www.meteor.com)
 3. [Install meteor](https://www.meteor.com/install)
-3. cd in the directory and type meteor
+4. cd in the directory and type `meteor npm install` to fetch the npm packages
+5. start the project by typing `meteor`
-4. open your browser at [localhost:3000](http://localhost:3000)
+6. open your browser at [localhost:3000](http://localhost:3000)
-5. Have fun
+7. Have fun
-6. Improve
+8. Improve